noaione/yuusha-shoukan-ln/sources/v06/chapter2.md

 “...She’s finally here...”

-“...I thought I was quite clear of her power... but feeling it in person....
+“...I thought I was quite clear of her power... but feeling it in person...
 What a tremendous power she had...”

 Almost at the same time as the three of them stopped moving, the Gods also stopped attacking and simultaneously dropped down on one knee.
 Now, in front of